google/clusterfuzz/docs/getting-started/prerequisites.md

 ## ClusterFuzz Development Tips

 - Before committing, run `python butler.py format` to clean up formatting
-- Make sure you lint all updated files.
-Either with `python butler.py lint` or individually with `pylint --score=no --jobs=0 <name of directory>`
+- Make sure you lint all updated files with `python butler.py lint`.
+(It's also possible, though not recommended, to lint individual files with `pylint --score=no --jobs=0 <name of directory>`.)